Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Problem Statement

 \section{Problem Statement}

-We consider the nonlinear control-affine system $\mathcal{M}(f,G)$ on a manifold $M^n$ \citep{nijmeijer1990nonlinear,abraham2012manifolds,frankel2011geometry} of the form
+We consider the nonlinear control-affine system $\mathcal{M}(f,G)$ on a manifold $M$ \citep{nijmeijer1990nonlinear,abraham2012manifolds,frankel2011geometry} of the form

-where the state space $(M^n,h)$ is a complete, connected real $n$-dimensional analytic manifold with the Riemannian metric $h$, $x:~[0,\infty) \to M$, $f, g_l \in \Gamma(M)$ are globally Riemannian Lipschitz continuous with Riemannian Lipschitz constants $L_f \geq 0$, $L_{g_l} \geq 0$, and $u(t)~\in~\mathbb{B}^m(0;1) = \mathcal{U}$.
-Riemannian Lipschitz functions are a generalized notion of standard Lipschitz functions extended to manifolds which will be formally defined in subsequent sections.
-We begin by formally defining our first assumption, which is largely consistent with Assumption $1$ of \citep{shafa2022reachability} with the added generalization of operating on any complete Riemannian manifold.
+where the state space $(M^n,h)$ is a complete, connected real $n$-dimensional analytic manifold, which is consistent with standard assumptions from literature \citep{jost2008riemannian} regarding smooth manifolds.
+The manifold comes equipped with the Riemannian metric $h$; additionally, $x:~[0,\infty) \to M$ and $f,~g_l \in \Gamma(M)$ are globally Riemannian Lipschitz continuous with Riemannian Lipschitz constants $L_f \geq 0$, $L_{g_l} \geq 0$, and $u(t)~\in~\mathbb{B}^m(0;1) = \mathcal{U}$.
+The notion of a Riemannian Lipschitz function will be formally defined in subsequent sections.
+We begin by formally defining our first assumption, which is largely consistent with Assumption $1$ of \citep{shafa2022reachability} with the added generalization of \eqref{nonlinearSystem} operating on any complete Riemannian manifold.